daniel-araujo/proctal/README.md

 	$ make install

-The configure script allows you to define how you want Proctal to be compiled and installed.
+The configure script checks whether your system meets the minimum necessary requirements and allows you to define how you want Proctal to be compiled and installed.
 For more information type `./configure -h`.

 ## Development